The best Christmas movies you can stream for every holiday mood

 A true holiday classic, It’s a Wonderful Life follows George Bailey, a man whose imminent suicide on Christmas Eve prompts his guardian angel to take action.
 The angel takes George on a magical journey, showing him exactly how he touched the lives of those around and how much impact he had on his community.

 Released in 1946, It’s a Wonderful Life is considered one of the greatest films ever made, for good reason.
-Touching and heartwarming, the flick is the perfect stream for when you’re feeling mellow and have a few tears to spare.
+It's the perfect stream for when you’re feeling mellow and have a few tears to spare.
 It can be watched any time of the year, but its message has a better chance of landing around the holidays.
 If you haven’t seen this marvellous movie yet, it’s never too late to catch up.
-Stream it on Stan.

 Love Actually features nine intertwined stories which examine the complexities of love, the one emotion that connects us all.
 We’ve got a story revolving around a newly elected British prime minister, one about a married man who is tempted by his secretary and one about another man in love with his friend’s wife, among others.
 You’ll laugh, you’ll weep and you’ll want to re-watch it immediately.

 The best thing about Love Actually is the tremendously talented ensemble cast, which manages to inflict whimsy even in the dullest of stories.
-It’s just a tad too mushy and bloated, but it’s a delightful holiday flick overall.
-You can stream it on Stan.
+It’s just a tad too mushy and bloated, but it’s a great holiday film overall.

 As suspicious as it may sound, some people just can’t stand the phenomenon that is Love Actually.
 For them we have The Holiday, a charming rom-com about two women who decide to swap houses in an effort to escape their dreadful lives full of heartbreak and spend a few days away, licking their wounds.
 To their astonishment, quite a few surprises are in store once they reach their destinations.

 Touching and captivating, the movie has plenty of light humour and sweet romance to keep you glued to the screen.
-The cast is great, allowing viewers to truly connect with these oddball characters and the story boasts enough depth to avoid becoming saccharine.
-You can stream The Holiday on Foxtel Now.
+The cast is great, allowing viewers to truly connect with these oddball characters.
+Also, the story has enough depth to avoid becoming saccharine.

 A refreshing and feel-good comedy, Elf follows Buddy, a man who was raised among elves at the North Pole.
 When he finds out that he’s actually a human, Buddy decides to go looking for his biological father in New York, spreading plenty of holiday cheer along the way.